Planet

 What are the initial steps when discovering you’re subject to an Interpol Red Notice?

-If you find out you’re on a Red Notice, get legal help right away.
-Learn about your rights and think about legal steps to protect yourself.
+If you suspect you’re on the Interpol website based on a red notice, get legal representation immediately.
+A lawyer will help you understand your rights and recommend effective legal steps to protect your freedom.

 How does the extradition process work in the UAE?